Vincent Smith (American football)

 Vincent Smith (born February 7, 1990) is a former collegiate American football running back and return specialist.
 He played college football at the University of Michigan from 2009 to 2012.
 He led Michigan's running backs in rushing yardage during the 2010 season.

-Early years
+Early life

 Smith grew up in Pahokee, Florida and played high school football at Pahokee High School.
 He totaled 4,677 yards and 58 touchdowns at Pahokee, including more than 2,000 rushing yards and 29 touchdowns as a senior.

 University of Michigan

 2009 season

 Smith accepted a football scholarship to attend the University of Michigan.
 As a freshman in 2009, Smith appeared in eight games for the Wolverines.
 He gained 166 yards on 17 carries against Delaware State on October 17, 2009.
 He had 276 rushing yards, 82 receiving yards and three touchdowns in 2009.